 The MPhil in Southern Urbanism is a learning platform for students interested in taking up this challenge.
 Through a combination of guided learning in seminars, experimentation in city spaces and independent thesis research the programme provides a unique opportunity to ground yourself in the realities, theories and practise of cities of the Global South.

 The MPhil curriculum combines course work (50%) and a minor dissertation (50%), a full-time load completed over a period of 18 months.
 The language of instruction is English.

 In year one students complete the Masters coursework, which includes a compulsory City Research Studio, a choice of two of three interdisciplinary urban modules, and an urban-focused elective.

-In year two students research and write individual minor dissertations based on their own fieldwork, and supervised by expert faculty in either the Humanities, Engineering and the Built Environment, or Science Faculties at the University of Cape Town.
+In year two students write individual minor dissertations based on their own fieldwork, and supervised by expert faculty in either the Humanities, Engineering and the Built Environment, or Science Faculties at the University of Cape Town.